kennedym-ds/refunc/docs/api/data_science.md

 ### TransformationPipeline

 Composable data transformation pipeline with logging and error handling.
+Pipelines can now perform an optional pre-step join by supplying a `PipelineJoinConfig`, allowing the primary DataFrame to merge with auxiliary inputs before any transformation steps run.

 ```python
 class TransformationPipeline: